Skip to main content

 How does this work with our existing compliance team?

 Compliance owns the regulatory line.
-HIP installs the AI Operating layer above it.
 Your compliance officer continues to own the regulatory filings and approvals.
-HIP owns the AI decision layer: what tools are sanctioned, what client-data class can touch them, what the governance posture is when DFSA, FCA, or SEC asks.
-Most firms run the Audit jointly with their compliance lead.
+Josef owns the HIP engagement personally.
+The work defines what tools are sanctioned, what client-data class can touch them, and what governance posture is ready for review.

 Do we have to stop using ChatGPT?